New & Noteworthy

 ENERGIZE! is a program that helps families with children aged 2 through 18 build lifelong healthy attitudes about nutrition and fitness.
 With physician referral, the ENERGIZE! team evaluates current health behaviors of the child and their family and provides ongoing education and support.
 As a trusted health care provider, you can help the ENERGIZE! team find the patients and families who are ready to make healthy lifestyle changes.
 See the flier for more information.

 Welcome New Medical Staff Members

-Welcome to new medical staff members who were approved by the MEC in October 2014.
-Click here for a list.
+Welcome to new medical staff members who were approved by the MEC in November and December 2014.
+Click for a list.